 'Craftsmanship and heritage prints are celebrated in the Cottagecore trend and familiar natural motifs are favoured as we spend more time appreciating landscapes closer to home,' notes Paula Taylor, Trend Specialist, Graham & Brown.

 'The aesthetic draws inspiration from natural materials and handmade elements to evoke a sense of calming simplicity, offering an escape from hectic modern life.
 To achieve this in the home, opt for muted neutral shades and faded pastel hues such as mint and terracotta for a soft nostalgic feel.'

 21. Use wood liberally

 'Beautiful, natural materials are integral to our design ethos,' says Emma Sims-Hilditch, Founder, Sims Hilditch.
 'By incorporating natural wood into the structure of a room, we can play with depth, dimension and of course, complement the original features of an old property.'

 'Oak is a robust and truly timeless material for making furniture, flooring and panelling, and it only gets better over time.
 We love walnut for its warmth and mahogany for its depth and richness.'

 Contrary to popular belief, blue can warm up a scheme, rather than cool it down.
 It just depends on the tone you choose.

 Deep, sumptuous blue living room ideas can create an inviting and soothing atmosphere, while a lighter option feels fresher and more contemporary.

 Create a grown up version of shabby chic decor by mixing a variety of vintage style textures and finishes.

-Look to natural textures like rattan and reclaimed wood to add country chic to your living room.
-This coffee table gives this old door a new lease of life and is a great conversation starter.
+Look to natural textures like rattan and reclaimed wood to add country style to your living room.

 Make your country living room idea a place to really unwind and chill out by adding a wall of bookcases to create a mini library.